planetsLightningArrester/parser-de-notas-de-corretagem/README.md

 * The values can deviate from cents.
 It's always a good call to double-check if the result is as expected.
 Check the [License](#license)

 ## Contributors
 Thanks to whom sent me notes for the tests ❤️.
-Personal data is not stored neither used on tests, only the notes content.
+Personal data is not stored neither used on tests, only the notes' content.

 ## Thanks?
 U welcome
 Consider thanking me: send a "Thanks!" 👋 by [PIX](https://www.bcb.gov.br/en/financialstability/pix_en) 😊